Jogging with a hollow back posture

 Observation is key to solving the problem: am I aware that I have a hollow back?
 There’s an effective exercise for this called the “towel exercise”.

 Perform: 1 minute, 2- 3 sequences

 - spine is straight and upright

 - thoracic spine is free to move and rotates to the side

 A strong core is important for jogging.
-Professionals naturally integrate exercises to strengthen the core muscles into their training programme.
-And rightly so: it protects you from injuries, overload and bad posture such as the hollow back posture when jogging.
-Additional core exercises therefore pay off.
-You can find inspiration and exercises in our core training video (in german).
+Professionals automatically integrate core training into their programme.
+And rightly so: it protects them from injury, overload and also specifically from adopting bad postures such as a hollow back when jogging.
+Additional core training therefore pays off.